 Opportunities for Real-Life Experiences to Help Build Your Career

 Pepperdine offers numerous ways to get practical legal experience.
-Pepperdine's clinical programs let you serve the neediest populations, the homeless, the abused, and veterans.
+Our clinical programs let you serve the neediest populations, the homeless, the abused, and veterans.
 You can explore entrepreneurial ideas through the Palmer Center.
 You can argue real cases before the United States Court of Appeals for the Ninth Circuit or study in Pepperdine's Washington, D.C., Externship Program.
-You can intern for federal judges, district attorneys and public defenders, movie studios and sports teams, non-profits, Fortune 500 companies and start-ups, or even travel to Uganda to work for that country's highest court through Pepperdine's renowned Global Justice Program.
-Some of these opportunities are unique to Pepperdine – such as studying at the Straus Institute, which has been ranked the number one Dispute Resolution Program in the country by U.S. News & World Report for eleven of the last twelve years.
+You can intern for federal judges, district attorneys and public defenders, movie studios and sports teams, non-profits, Fortune 500 companies and start-ups, or travel to Uganda to work for the country's highest court through Pepperdine's renowned Global Justice Program.
+Some of these opportunities are unique to Pepperdine – such as studying at the Straus Institute, which has been ranked the number one Dispute Resolution Program in the country by U.S. News & World Report for twelve of the last thirteen years.
 The other schools you are considering likely have career-building opportunities too, so why Pepperdine?